ErsonRamirez21/ErsonRamirez21/README.md

 I recently graduated with a Bachelor's degree in Computer Science.
 I have a strong foundation in software development, with hands-on experience in various programming languages like C, C++, XML, and JavaScript.
 I am particularly passionate about front-end design, crafting intuitive and engaging user interfaces that enhance the overall user experience!<br/>

-👨‍🎓 Majored in Computer Science at the University of Massachusetts Lowell and minored in Mathematics<br/>
+👨‍🎓 Major in Computer Science at the University of Massachusetts Lowell | Minor in Mathematics<br/>
 👾 Currently interested in front-end UI/UX development for mobile applications using React Native<br/>
 🧮 Created an education game in Unity called [Mathmunition](https://jojojo8359.github.io/SWE-Project/) for middle school students focused on visualizing linear equations<br/>